 Uploading Artifacts

-Artifact creation follows a two-phase commit model:
+Artifact creation follows a two-phase commit model:- Call

 CreateArtifactto obtain a pre-signed upload URL and anupload_id. - Upload the artifact data to the signed URL using an HTTP PUT request.